rynaldos-zz/storefront-product-pagination/readme.txt

 1. The product pagination.

 == Changelog ==

+= 1.1.1 - 23.06.2015 =
+* Fix - Storefront install prompt no longer installs a child theme.

 = 1.1.0 - 05.15.2015 =
 * New - It's now possible to only display links to products that share categories with the one being viewed.